ClearEyesFullHearts/rabbitmq-express/README.md

 }
 ```
 All fields are optional.
-Note that `noAck` value is used by the request to automatically send, or not, the acknowledgement at the end of the cycle.
+Note that `noAck` value is used by the response to automatically send, or not, the acknowledgement at the end of the cycle.